Lymah123/100-days-of-code/daily-show-up-for- the-rest-of-2025.md

 Tue 24/06/25

 I completed the FreeCodeCamp Rust programming language complete course and practiced a whole lot of exercises on Rust by practice website.
 Moving forward, it is now project-base learning.

+Wed 25/06/25

+I started watching the week 2 course on BTCdemy